marydn/shogi/readme.md

 4. Install PHP dependencies and bring up the project Docker containers with Docker Compose: `make build`
 5. Check everything's up using: `$ docker-composer ps`.
 It should show `php` service up.

+Note: If you want to bring down Docker service use: `make destroy`

 ### Application execution

 Start game using: `make play`